 Patterson, Heather.
 I Am Canada: A Celebration.Toronto: North Winds Press, 2017.

 What does it mean to be a Canadian?
-The words in this book joyously answers the question in simple language suitable for young children.
-The illustrations take the book to a whole new level: Marie-Louise Gay, Jon Klassen, Barbara Reid and ten more Canadian artists each depict Canada in their own unique style.
+This book joyously answers the question in simple language suitable for young children.
+The illustrations take the book to a whole new level: Marie-Louise Gay, Jon Klassen, Barbara Reid and other Canadian artists depict Canada, each in their own unique style.
 A wonderful book for art students and a great book as a read-aloud for children up to 8 years of age.

 Reid, Barbara.
 The Party.